 ClassNK releases Guidelines for Liquefied Gas Carrier Structures

-Tokyo – Leading Classification Society ClassNK has released its Guidelines for Liquefied Gas Carrier Structures – Independent Prismatic Tanks.
-The Guidelines specify the technical requirements specifically related to the structural strength assessments of liquefied gas carriers by using direct calculation.
+Tokyo – Leading Classification Society ClassNK has released its Guidelines for Liquefied Gas Carrier Structures – Membrane System.
+The Guidelines specify the technical requirements for evaluating structural strength using finite element analysis when designing membrane-type liquefied gas carriers.

 The guidelines are available to download free of charge via ClassNK’s website www.classnk.com for those who have registered for the ClassNK “My Page” service.
 To register for the “My Page” service, go to the ClassNK website www.classnk.com and click on the “My Page Login” button.